-Editing Report Columns
+Editing and Adding Report Columns

 Columns determine the data that will be displayed on a report, other columns that are available to be displayed, and how the data is sorted.